I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-kshandlesizedlistquery.md

 ## Remarks

-Use the <b>KsHandleSizedListQuery</b> function when implementing properties that are to return information in the multiple item format.</p>
+Use the <b>KsHandleSizedListQuery</b> function when implementing properties that are to return information in the multiple item format.

 ## Requirements
 | &nbsp; | &nbsp; |